Understanding where your power comes from helps you make smarter, more sustainable choices for your household.

 What Is Renewable Electricity?

-When we talk about the broader concept of renewable resources, it encompasses everything from burning biomass for heat to utilizing geothermal energy to warm a greenhouse.
-However, the specific usable product that powers your television, charges your electric vehicle, and keeps your lights on is what you pay for on your monthly utility bill.
-You are not purchasing the raw fuel; you are purchasing the electrical current that was successfully generated, converted, and transmitted to your electrical panel.
-This is why choosing a green power plan is such an effective way to vote with your wallet — you are directly increasing the market demand for clean electricity on the shared power grid.
+When we discuss the broader concept of renewable resources, it encompasses an incredibly wide range of applications, from burning biomass for rural industrial heat to utilizing deep geothermal energy to warm agricultural greenhouses.
+However, the specific usable product that powers your television, charges your electric vehicle, and keeps your living room lights on is what you actually pay for on your monthly utility bill.
+You are never purchasing the raw fuel; you are purchasing the electrical current that was successfully generated, converted, and transmitted through miles of power lines to reach your electrical panel.

-Renewable Energy vs. Green vs. Clean Energy: The Differences
+Renewable Energy vs Green vs Clean Energy: The Differences

 | Term | Definition | Emissions Impact | Grid Examples |